 |To Hide Row/column||Select the row(s) you want to hide, right-click and select Hide||Select the column(s) you want to hide, right-click, and select Hide.|

 |To Unhide the hidden row/column||Select one entire row above and one below the hidden row, then right-click and select Unhide||Select one entire column to the left and one to the right of the hidden column, then right-click and select Unhide|

 |The default height and width of rows and columns||The default height of the row is 18.75 pt. and 25 pixels.||The default width of the column is 8.43 pt. and 64 pixels|

 |To Auto fit the content||To Auto fit the content in a row, Double click the bottom border of the underlying row||To Auto fit the content in the column, Double click the right border of the underlying column|

 |In Index function||row_num: Specifies the row number in the array from which the resulting value is to be returned.||Col_num: Specifies the column number in the arrays in excel from which the resulting value is to be returned|

 |To Freeze Row/Column||To freeze any specific row, press Alt+W+F+R||To freeze any specific column, press Alt+W+F+C|

 Excel spreadsheets are having huge potential based on the data feed in the rows and columns and accordingly the same is utilized in various functions in the corporate world.
-User based on their requirement also prepares various data models which give them automated results, enhances the analytical skills.
+User-based on their requirement also prepares various data models that give them automated results, enhances analytical skills.

 This has been a guide to the Excel Rows vs Columns.
 Here we discuss the top differences between Excel Rows and Columns along with infographics and comparison table.
 You may also have a look at the following articles –